Rroscha/Rroscha.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I’m Zhijie Liu.
 I’m now a graduate student studying in ShanghaiTech University, SIST SSC, under the supervision of Prof. <a href='https://www.chrisyttang.org/'>Yutian Tang</a>, Prof. <a href='https://sist.shanghaitech.edu.cn/zhanglf_en/main.htm'>Liangfeng Zhang</a> (and Prof. <a href='http://as3r-lab.com/'>Yuqi Chen</a>, in the laboratory room).
 I am a member in <a href='https://www.chrisyttang.org/'>CATLAB</a> (and <a href='http://as3r-lab.com/'>AS3R LAB</a>).
-My research interests include program analysis, LLMs, malware detection, fuzzing, etc.
+My research interests include program and binary analysis, BCSA, LLMs, malware detection, fuzzing, threat intelligence, etc.

 Also, I am interning at Tencent Keen Lab, supervised under Tencent Security Researcher Sen Nie and Qiyi Tang.
-Specifically, I am working on binary analysis-related problems.
+Specifically, I am working on BCSA-related researches.